CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 **Abstract**

 The main goal of this session is to show a regular R user how to develop his/her own interactive (web) application without much effort.
 For doing so, we introduce the Shiny R package that makes this task simple even for an R programmer that has never heard about HTML, CSS or JavaScript (or does not care about them at all).
-During the session, we will develop from scratch an interactive app that illustrates the law of large numbers.
-This will allow us to understand the input and output of a Shiny app, as well as the whole workflow intuition for building Shiny apps.
+During the session, we will develop from scratch an interactive App that illustrates the law of large numbers.
+This will allow us to understand the input and output of a Shiny App, as well as the whole workflow intuition for building Shiny Apps.

 **Required packages**